wellcometrust/grants_tagger_light/README.md

 ## 🔥 Train

 Train acts as the entry point command for training all models.
-Currently we only support the BertMesh model.
+Currently, we only support the BertMesh model.
 The command will train a model and save it to the specified path.

 ### bertmesh